-Huma is famous for the Leaning Shiv Temple, located 23 km from Sambalpur town on the left bank of the Mahanadi River.
+Huma is famous for the Leaning Shiv Temple, located 23 km distance from Sambalpur town on the left bank of the Mahanadi River.
 Lord Bimaleswar Shiva is the presiding deity of this temple.
 The Shiva temple was built during the reign of Baliar Singh, the fifth Raja of Sambalpur.
 The playful Kudo fishes are a main attraction of the temple.
 Huma Shiva Temple is a renowned temple in the Sambalpur district.
 Boating is available on the Mahanadi River near the Huma Temple to entertain tourists.

 The Leaning Temple of Huma is one of only two temples in India, including the Bimaleswar Huma Temple in Sambalpur.
 Mahashivratri is the most famous festival celebrated at this temple.
 Throughout the year, devotees from different parts of Odisha visit to worship Lord Bimaleswar Mahadev.
 The fascinating aspect of this temple is that the main structure leans in one direction while the smaller surrounding temples tilt in another.
 Additionally, there is a Duma Temple located in the middle of the river near the Bimaleswar Temple.
 The Huma Leaning Temple is one of the best tourist attractions in Sambalpur.